 With great support and effort by the entire community, the many gardens in the village, the vast fields and farms surrounding the town, and even the roadsides leading to and from are covered with this large, showy, purple or pink flower.

 After a long winter, the explosion of color and the beauty of the changing landscape is something that deserves celebration, and so it is celebrated.
-This year, the Annual Fields of Lupine Festival turns twenty, and though there are many great events scheduled for the festival, the flowers themselves are still the greatest attraction.
+In 3013, the Annual Fields of Lupine Festival turned twenty, and though there are many great events scheduled for the festival, the flowers themselves are still the greatest attraction.

 The 2013 festival kicked off on Saturday, June 1st, just as the lupine spires were beginning to open.
 The blooms typically last a few weeks, with the festival running throughout the bloom cycle, ending on the 15th, with scheduled events spanning three weekends.